farrell0/DataStax-Developers-Notebook/README.md

 >Customer:
 >My company wants to deliver a, "customers who bought (x) also bought (y)" functionality to our
 >Web site.
-Can DataStax help me do this ?
+Can the DataStax database server help me do this ?
 >
 >Daniel:
 >Yup.
 Article comming in November.